Government & Economics (M9:00)

 Economics has been called the "dismal science".
 Brad will attempt to bring economics alive by showing the class that most of our decisions have economic motives and consequences as we constantly do "cost-benefit" analyses with "scarce resources with alternative uses" as we arrive at solutions in day to day living.
 Brad is a Christian instructor who prays for and with his students in and out of class desiring that God through His Son Jesus Christ will be glorified in all we do.

 Grades determined by: Homework (10%); Classroom Participation (10%); Quiz (10%); Classroom Project/Presentation (20%); Mid-term Examination (25%) and Final Examination (25%).
 Class size: minimum 6 students; maximum 18 students.

 Tuition: $275 per semester.
-Possible sibling discount (contact to arrange).
+If two siblings are concurrently taking the class or the student is taking another of Brad's classes concurrently another $25 discount per semester is offered (contact to arrange).
 Payment can be made in two installments, if necessary.
 Checks should be made out to “CMI” and sent to Brad Winsted, 3304 Equestrian Trail, Marietta, GA 30064 or given to him directly.

 $500 for entire year (both semesters) if paid to Brad Winsted by Sept 30, 2018; also $250 per semester if two siblings are taking the course or the student is taking another class from Brad Winsted simultaneously.

 Textbooks: “Civics and Economics” by Davis and Fernlund, published by Prentice Hall, ISBN-0-13-037024-X. A second book is added to the Economics semester, "Christian Economics" by R.C.
 Sproul Jr.